-Ms. Ocampo currently heads the Mass Retail Segment of BPI, where she oversees BPI's credit, debit and prepaid card businesses as well as personal and micro finance loans.
-She is a member of the Board of BPI Payments Holdings Inc., Global Payments Asia-Pacific Philippines, Inc., AF Payments Inc., and CARD MRI Rizal Bank Inc. Ms. Ocampo started her career in BPI as Vice-President for Marketing and Sales of BPI Credit Cards in 1996.
+Ms. Ocampo stepped down as Chairman in October 2024.
+She retired in September 2024 as head of the Mass Retail Segment of BPI, where she oversaw BPI's credit, debit and prepaid card businesses as well as personal and micro finance loans.
+She was a member of the Board of BPI Payments Holdings Inc., Global Payments Asia-Pacific Philippines, Inc., AF Payments Inc., and CARD MRI Rizal Bank Inc. Ms. Ocampo started her career in BPI as Vice-President for Marketing and Sales of BPI Credit Cards in 1996.
 She soon became the President of BPI Card Corporation, the bank's credit card subsidiary where she won the prestigious Agora Award-2000 Marketing Company of the Year.
-In 2005, Ms. Ocampo was then cross-posted to BPI's Consumer Banking Group as Head of Kiosk Banking and Head of Personal Banking.
+In 2005, Ms. Ocampo was then crossposted to BPI's Consumer Banking Group as Head of Kiosk Banking and Head of Personal Banking.
 She also became the Chief Marketing Officer of BPI from 2008 until 2014 where she was responsible for the bank's data warehouse, customer analytic capabilities and the bank's CRM, advertising and digital initiatives across the breadth of products, channels and services.
 In 2015, she became the Payments and Remittance group head.